TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 Check Spelling
 ==============

 Check spelling for consistency.
-Specifically, compare spelling of title and headlines to `The TYPO3 Writing Style Guide
+For example, compare spelling of title and headlines to `The TYPO3 Writing Style Guide
 <https://typo3.org/community/teams/content/writing-style-guide/>`__ on typo3.org.

 Is spelling of proper nouns correct?

-See: :ref:`content-styleguide`
+See :ref:`content-styleguide` for more information, use the online tool https://capitalizemytitle.com/ to check title spelling.

 .. _how-you-can-help-fix-issues: